JayjeetAtGithub/skyhookdm-benchmark-ssl/paper/paper.md

 The SkyhookDM cluster was benchmarked to find out the performance gained by pushing down query operations to the storage as compared to running queries on the client and also to find out the overhead of the SkyhookDM layer on Ceph.
 We updated our vanilla Ceph cluster to a SkyhookDM cluster using a Popper workflow, that updates the Ceph image in the Rook operator and updates the cluster config to load the SkyhookDM tabular libraries.
-For this experiment, 10000 objects each of size 10MB containing tabular data in Flatbuffer format were loaded into a pool that had replication disabled.
+For this experiment, 10000 objects each of size 10MB containing tabular data in Flatbuffer [@fbx] format were loaded into a pool that had replication disabled.
-The total size of the resulting dataset size was around 210GB and comprised of 750M rows.
+The total size of the resulting dataset size was around 210 GB and comprised of 750M rows.
 Queries were executed to select 1%, 10%, and 100% of the data with the query execution once on the client and once on the storage.
 As shown in @Fig:skyhook, the total time required for querying 1% and 10% of the data was significantly less when queries were pushed down and executed on the storage side.
 This observation was quite expected as only a subset of the rows needed to be transferred through the network in case of push down.